Apollo-Level2-Web-Dev/L2-B2-assignment-2/README.md

 - Request Body: Updated user data (similar structure as in user creation).

 - Response: Updated user object and make sure that the password field is not included in the response data.
 If you can't find information about the user, show a clear message.
 Use either `instance` or `static` method to determine if the user exist or not.
-(Follow the given error response format).
+(Use the [format for error messages](#sample-error-response) that is given below.)

 ```json
 {